serpapi/serpapi-ruby/README.md

 ## Installation

-To achieve optimal performance, you should have the latest Ruby version installed on your system (Ruby 2.7+ is supported, but 3.4 is recommended for [performance reason](#Performance-Comparison)).
+Ruby 2.7 and later are supported.
+To achieve an optimal performance, the latest version is recommended.
+Check 2.7.8 vs 3.4.4 [performance comparison](#Performance-Comparison).

-| Older versions such as Ruby 1.9, 2.x, and JRuby are compatible with [serpapi older library](https://github.com/serpapi/google-search-results-ruby), which continues to function effectively. see [migration guide](#Migration-quick-guide) if you are using the older library.
+Other versions, such as Ruby 1.9, Ruby 2.x, and JRuby, are compatible with [legacy SerpApi library](https://github.com/serpapi/google-search-results-ruby), which is still supported.
+To upgrade to the latest library, check our [migration guide](#Migration-quick-guide).

 ### Bundler
 ```ruby